If you’ve wondered how to make a silicone mold, the good news is that it’s easier than you might think.

 Set your mold putty aside to cure for 30 minutes.

 Remove your model from the mold by pushing the sides to loosen the template from the mold walls.
 After a few pushes, your model should pop out easily.

 💡 Pro tip: You want to use a casting resin in your mold to get the best bubble-free results.

 Want more help on how to make a silicone mold?

-This video, courtesy of Meredith of Cosmic Designs, shows you how to make a simple silicone mold.
-(And it’s ready to use in 30 minutes.)
+This video, courtesy of Meredith of Cosmic Designs, shows you how to make a simple silicone mold that’s ready to use in 30 minutes.